Please enable JavaScript to view this site.

 If the null hypothesis is true (all groups are sampled from distributions or populations that have the same mean) what is the probability of observing an F ratio as large or larger than what you calculated due to random sampling variability alone?

-If the overall P value is large, the data do not give you any reason to conclude that the means of the populations that the samples were drawn from differ.
-Even if the population means were equal, you would not be surprised to find sample means this far apart just by chance.
+If the overall P value is large, the data do not give you any reason to conclude that the means of those populations differ.
+Even if they were equal, you would not be surprised to find sample means this far apart just by chance.
 This is not the same as saying that the true means are the same.
 You just don't have compelling evidence that they differ.

-If the overall P value is large: The data do not give you any reason to conclude that the means of the populations that the samples were drawn from differ.
-Even if the population means were equal, you would not be surprised to find sample means this far apart just by chance.
-This is not the same as saying that the true means are the same.
+For data sampled from lognormally distributed populations: if the overall P value is large, the data do not give you any reason to conclude that the geometric means of the popluations differ.
+Even if they were equal, you would not be surprised to find sample geometric means with a ratio as extreme as this just by chance.
+This is not the same as saying that the true geometric means are the same.
 You just don't have compelling evidence that they differ.

-If the overall P value is tiny: You conclude that t the population means from which the data were sampled are unlikely to be equal.
-This doesn't mean that every mean differs from every other mean, only that at least one probably differs from the rest.
-Look at the results of multiple comparison follow up tests to identify where the differences are.
+If the overall P value is tiny: You conclude that the population means from which the data were sampled are unlikely to be equal.
+This does not imply that every mean is different from every other mean.
+It only indicates that at least one probably differs from the rest.
+Look at the results of multiple comparison follow up tests to identify where the discrepancies may be.

 Of course, these conclusions are tentative and random sampling can lead to errors in both directions.